Threat Model — infrabroker¶

 - Mitigation (restart survival, not multi-instance): the opt-in state_db

-remains the only state consulted on the decision path; live SSH sessions and
+consulted on the decision path; live SSH sessions and behaviour baselines are

-be resurrected; the baseline re-learns).
+baseline re-learns).

 - Residual risk (crash window): an approval is marked consumed with a